Page cover

 LatticaAI Backend

-Manages accounts, models, tokens, and encrypted data handling throughout the process
+Manages accounts, execution resources, access tokens, and encrypted data handling throughout the process.

 Worker

-Executes AI model computations in the cloud as directed by the AI provider, based on available credits
+Executes homomorphic computations in the cloud as directed by the provider, based on available credits

 Pricing Model